AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 ### This is *the* best WordPress Salesforce plugin.

 ### Integrate Your Forms with Salesforce
-Add one setting, check a box when configuring your forms, and all your form entries will be added to Salesforce from now on. <strong>Integrating with Salesforce has never been so simple.</strong>
+Add one setting, check a box when configuring your forms, and all your form entries will be added to Salesforce from now on. __Integrating with Salesforce has never been so simple.__

 ###Gravity Forms + Salesforce = A Powerful Combination

 This free Salesforce Add-On for Gravity Forms adds contacts into Salesforce automatically, making customer relationship management simple.
 The setup process takes a few minutes, and your contact form will be linked with Salesforce.

-#### Now with Custom Field support! ####
-<a href="http://wordpress.org/extend/plugins/gravity-forms-salesforce/faq/">Read the FAQ</a> for information on how to integrate with Custom Fields.
+[Read the FAQ](http://wordpress.org/extend/plugins/gravity-forms-salesforce/faq/) for information on how to integrate with Custom Fields.

 #### Using the API

+> __The Gravity Forms Salesforce API Integration requires PHP 5.3 or higher.__

 If you have the following Salesforce Editions, you can use the included API Add-on:

 * Enterprise Edition